Individualized Residential Alternative (IRA) Program

 RISE’s IRA program, licensed by the New York Office for People with Developmental Disabilities (OPWDD), opened its first IRA residences in December of 1994.

 RISE’s IRA program serves individuals, both male and female, over 21 years of age, who are diagnosed with developmental disabilities and who function within the severe to moderate range.
 All our residents receive services on a daily basis through the implementation of a comprehensive Individual Service Plan (ISP).
-All RISE’s IRA residents live with 2-5 other housemates and are required to attend Day Program and/or work 5 times a week.
-All our services are delivered in a manner which promotes normalization, individualization, and integration into the community.
+All RISE’s IRA individuals live with 2-5 other housemates and are required to attend Day Program and/or work 5 times a week.
+All of our services are delivered in a manner which promotes normalization, individualization, and integration into the community.
 The process of selecting an individual for our services is done by clinical assessment, which includes a review of psychological, psycho-social, medical histories, and contact with relatives and referring Medicaid Service Coordinator.

 The hallmark of the Individualized Residential Alternative (IRA) program is People-Centered Approach, where the individual is the primary decision maker utilizing the guidance given by advocates, service coordinator, family, professionals, etc. The program’s mission is to create an environment where the individual’s abilities, rather than deficiencies are highlighted; where individual’s choices, hopes, ambitions, and strength provide the basis for meaningful services and allow the individual with the disability to become more empowered and fully engaged in community life.
 Values of individual independence, interdependence, community inclusion, individuality, and productivity are highly emphasized to enhance individuals’ quality of life and satisfaction.